The most common solution to fix problems with any app is to shut down all apps running in the background and restart your device. Here's how:

 There are several reasons why you may not be seeing any marks on the canvas when trying to paint or draw a brush stroke.

-● If you aren't using Apple Pencil on iPad Pro, make sure the Paint Only With Pencil option is off in the Gestures section of the Settings menu.
+• If you aren't using Apple Pencil, make sure the Paint Only With Pencil option is off in the Pencil section of the Settings menu.

 Nope!
 We are a very small start-up company and we barely have time to keep up with all of the device and iOS updates Apple releases each year.
 We just don't have the time to support any other platforms yet.